kuglimon/dotfiles/README.md

 was not worth it.
 You rarely have to install these from scratch and when you do, you won't remember what the hell you did 4 years ago.
-Same goes for crap like Ansible, you'll just fight outdated libraries and try to get system python to work.
+Same goes for crap like Ansible, you'll just fight outdated libraries and try to get system Python to work.
 All this to make a couple of symlinks.
-You'll rarely come back and update libraries for a project like that.
+You'll rarely come back and update libraries for a project like this.

 Some rules for configuration: